Leeuwin Ocean Adventure Foundation

 Leeuwin Ocean Adventure Foundation is a nonprofit organization based in Fremantle, Western Australia that operates the sail training ship STS Leeuwin II.
 It was formed in 1986 and is funded by grants, corporate sponsorships and donations.

-The Foundation offers training voyages along the Western Australian coast ranging from three days up to a week, as well as day trips of 3–4 hours.
+The Foundation offers training voyages along the Western Australian coast ranging from three days up to a 10 days, as well as day trips of 3–4 hours.

+CEO Carol Shannon was stood down in April 2023.
+Her unexplained departure led to staff and volunteer concerns and withdrawal of support from the McCusker Charitable Foundation due to loss of confidence in the organization's direction.
+Annette Harwood replaced Shannon as CEO on 31 July 2023.
+The organisation appointed administrators in August 2023.
+It came out of administration in March 2024 after a $3.5 million grant from the Minderoo Foundation and a new board of directors.

+Lawson Dixon was announced as CEO in July 2024, and started in the role on 2nd September 2024.